 The trip up to Timanfaya is quite a hair raising one so if you don’t like heights and very narrow roads then I guess you need to stay by the pool sipping cocktails (which is not a bad alternative).

-Moving away from the volcanic mountains and back into the busy town of Puerto Del Carmen (my favorite), it has everything from beachside arcades to Casinos and some of the most impressive luxury private villas in Lanzarote.
+Moving away from the volcanic mountains and back into the busy town of Puerto Del Carmen (my favourite), it has everything from beach side arcades to Casinos and some of the most impressive luxury private villas in Lanzarote.

 Nestled on the coast in the south-central part of the island, it is only a 10-minute drive from Arrecife Airport and is a convenient place from which to explore Lanzarote’s tourist and cultural attractions.